Tips for Choosing the Best Winter Boots

 When winter delivers snow days, you’ll want a boot with extra insulation and thermal technologies, a higher profile, and all-weather grip that can dig in.
 The men’s KEEN Summit County boot and the women’s Durand Polar Waterproof and Hoodoo III boots are made for spending time in snowy terrain.

-Both have 400 grams of KEEN.WARM insulation, rated to -40F/-40C.
-And for kids: the KEEN Kids’ Basin boot delivers similar qualities for the smaller members of your family, with 200 grams of KEEN.WARM insulation.
+Both have 400 grams of KEEN.WARM insulation, rated to -40°F/-40°C. And for kids: the KEEN Kids’ Lumi boot delivers the same temperature rating in a super-lightweight boot for the smaller members of your family.

 BEST FOR WINTERING IN THE CITY